Your phone already tracks your location. Now that data could fight voter suppression

 What can location data tell us about access to voting?
 Davenport, co-executive director Ryan Naughton, and their team of high-powered advisers expect Observing Democracy’s data to result in serious policy analysis and hopefully real change.

-The genesis of their desire to use more accurate, real-time data to influence policy lies partially in a research paper based on data from the 2016 election that wasn’t published until 2019.
+The genesis of their desire to use more accurate data to influence policy lies partially in a research paper based on data from the 2016 election that wasn’t published until 2019.
 “Racial Disparities in Voting Wait Times: Evidence From Smartphone Data” used cell location data to show that residents of “entirely Black neighborhoods” waited 29% longer to vote, and were 74% more likely to spend more than 30 minutes at their polling place, than residents of “entirely white neighborhoods.”
 Two of the paper’s authors, Kareem Haggag and Devin Pope, are now among Observing Democracy’s 11 expert advisers.

 By leveraging smartphone location data that’s already been collected, Observing Democracy should be able to provide legal and policy analysts with a far more robust set of data on a much faster timeline.
 That’s according to Nick Stephanopoulos, a Harvard Law School professor unaffiliated with Observing Democracy.